cfu288/mere-medical/apps/docs/docs/intro.md

 - **Offline-First**: While some features need online connectivity, the web app will always function offline so you can access your records - even if you can't access the internet.
 - **Multi-device syncing support**: Medical records are useless if they're stuck on your computer but you only have your phone on you.

 Mari Medical is still in the early stages of its development.
 Lots of features are still rough around the edges.
 Using Mari Medical currently requires someone with a technical background to get it up and running - you should be familiar with docker.
-The hope is that by keeping this open source, others can run this software so others can use it without setup.
+The hope is that by keeping this open source, technical users can run this software so anyone can use it without setup.

 [Check out our live demo here](https://medical.mari.casa)